ozanyasindogan/NullableTest/README.md

 # NullableTest

-Strange behaviour when I try to enumarate type info's from an assembly and check if the type is nullable.
+Strange behavior when I try to enumerate type info's from an assembly and check if the type is nullable.
 Every other type then String returns correctly but String always returns non-nullable no matter how I mark it.

 I encountered this issue when I was trying to convert my Entity Framework generated models (database first) to protocol buffers with a self made code-gen tool.
 I wanted to use google.protobuf.StringValue wrapper instead of just string but couldn't find a way to read the string? type properly.
 It always returns System.String.